ianwhite/hark/README.md

       on.invalid_item {|item| redirect_to item, error: "Item not evaluable" }
     end

-If you want to combine listeners with an ad-hoc blokc, you may pass a 0-arity block that is yielded as the listener
+If you want to combine listeners with an ad-hoc block, you may pass a 0-arity block that is yielded as the listener

     seller.hearken :request_valuation, item do